Matthias von Davier: Publications

 von Davier has authored and co-authored over 150 publications in peer-reviewed journals, edited books, monographs, and research report series.
-His h-index is 52.
+His h-index is 58.
 He co-edited several books on topics ranging from Latent Variable Models in Psychometrics to International Large-Scale Assessments and NLP in Assessment.

-von Davier's first book, Multivariate and Mixture Distribution Rasch Models: Extensions and Applications, explored the advanced applications and extensions of the Rasch model across various disciplines, including education, psychology, health sciences.
+von Davier's first book, Multivariate and Mixture Distribution Rasch Models: Extensions and Applications, explored the advanced applications and extensions of the Rasch model across various disciplines, including education, psychology, and health sciences.
 Allan S. Cohen commented in the Journal of the American Statistical Association, "This book, published in honor of the retirement of Jürgen Rost, is an edited volume of 22 invited chapters written by eminent researchers in the field of item response theory (IRT)."
 His next book, The Role of International Large-Scale Assessments: Perspectives from Technology, Economy, and Educational Research, published in 2012, discussed the significance of large-scale international assessments as catalysts for change in understanding the role of human capital distribution, impacting policy, education, and research.
 In 2013, he co-edited the Handbook of International Large-Scale Assessment: Background, Technical Issues, and Methods of Data Analysis, with Leslie Rutkowski and David Rutkowski, which explored the methodology, technical details, and policy implications of International Large-Scale Assessments (ILSA) in education.
 Terry Ackerman remarked, "This book is an excellent resource and guide to international large-scale assessments or ILSAs.
 The three editors have done an excellent job identifying a group of prominent scholars whose expertise ranges from international testing and behavioral statistics to educational policy."

 Alongside Randy E. Bennett, von Davier published Advancing Human Assessment: The Methodological, Psychological and Policy Contributions of ETS in 2017, detailing the advancements in human assessment made by ETS, covering measurement and statistics, education policy, psychology, and the development of widely used educational surveys and methodologies.
-Building upon this exploration of assessment methodologies, he co-edited Advancing Natural Language Processing in Educational Assessment in 2023 with Victoria Yaneva, which looked into the implementation, benefits, and challenges of using NLP in educational testing and assessment.
-In addition, his book, Handbook of Diagnostic Classification Models: Models and Model Extensions, Applications, Software Packages, provided an overview of diagnostic classification models (DCMs), discussing their development, application, and advantages in offering detailed evaluations of test taker performance across multiple skill domains compared to traditional assessment models.
+Building on this exploration of assessment methodologies, he co-edited Advancing Natural Language Processing in Educational Assessment in 2023 with Victoria Yaneva, which examined the implementation, benefits, and challenges of using NLP in educational testing and assessment.
+In addition, his book, Handbook of Diagnostic Classification Models: Models and Model Extensions, Applications, Software Packages (2019), provided an overview of diagnostic classification models (DCMs), discussing their development, application, and advantages in offering detailed evaluations of test-taker performance across multiple skill domains compared to traditional assessment models.
 Yu Bao reviewed the book and stated, "The Handbook of Diagnostic Classification Models serves as a reference book that consists of a comprehensive collection of the majority of research topics and a summary of the influential publications within recent decades."

+More recently, von Davier co-edited Innovative digital-based international large-scale assessments: Foundations, methodologies, and quality assurance (2025) with Lale Khorramdel and Kentaro Yamamoto, addressing the shift to digital platforms in international large‑scale assessments and covering new methodologies, quality assurance, and the use of process data.